GeorginaCarlisle/take-control-frontend-app/README.md

 Once labels have been created, they can be added in the Take Action page.

 ![Screenshot showing how the labels can be added](documentation/planning/wireframes/labels-add.png)

+Differences between planning and live project:

+- The labels functionality in it's entirity will be implemented as a future feature.

 #### Ordering page